Ministry-of-Silly-Scripts/codewars-js-countBits/NOTES.md

   - update NOTES ✅
   - update package.json ✅
   - update code/test files ✅
-- domain description
+- domain and rules description ✅
-- backlog
 - perform the 'canary' test just to check if the structure works